ChappiebotAI/chappiebotai.github.io/_posts/2018-1-25-improvement-distributed-training.md

 highly optimized ring-allreduce.
 In addition, NCCL 2 introduced the ability to run this operation across multiple machines in the network, which enables us to leverage the computation capacity of the distributed network.
-Not only that, Horovod could work with enormous models which resides on multiple GPUs while the original version can only supported models fitting on a single GPU.
+Not only that, Horovod could work with enormous models which resides on multiple GPUs while the original version can only support models fitting on a single GPU.
 Last but not least, the new API allows us to simplify our program much, as illustrated followingly.

 <div style="font-size: 75%;">